|

 suspicious activity.

-security researchers.
-Wireshark allows users to inspect network packets and see exactly what
+IT professionals and security researchers.
+Wireshark allows users to inspect network packets

-devices are sending and receiving over the Internet.
-It can reveal unexpected telemetry
+and see exactly what devices are sending and receiving over the Internet.
+It can reveal

-Another useful tool is Pi-hole, which acts as a network-wide advertisement and tracking
+Another useful tool is Pi-hole, which acts as a network-wide advertisement

-tracking domains.
-While it is less detailed than Wireshark, it is much easier for average
+attempting to contact tracking domains.
+While it is considerably less detailed than

-users to understand and can help reduce unwanted telemetry traffic across an entire home
+understand.
+It can help reduce unwanted telemetry traffic across an entire home

 network.